lmichael107/CogSci18_HTC/_episodes/04-htcneuro2.md

 The combination of `setupJobs` and the YAML file is a flexible and efficient way to compose multiple jobs by specifying a single file.
 Let's now open the stub.yaml file from the previous step.
 It should now be a bit more clear how we ended up with 400 jobs by parsing that single file.

+There are some features of `setupJobs` that were not reviewed today that my be of interest.
+One is that there is special functionality for constructing a hyperparameter search using the [Hyperband](https://homes.cs.washington.edu/~jamieson/hyperband.html) procedure ([paper](https://arxiv.org/abs/1603.06560)).
+The usage is exemplified in the `stub.yaml` file used to launch the workload in the previous step, and will very soon be documented at [github.com/crcox/InputSetup](https://github.com/crcox/InputSetup).
+Feel free to direct questions to [Chris Cox](mailto:chriscox@lsu.edu) in the meantime.